-When seeking plastics that exceed the performance of commodity plastics, a few varieties stand out specifically for their ability to tolerate extreme heat.
-Read on to find the top seven plastics for environments that require a material with high temperature resistance.
+When seeking plastic sheets, rods, or tubes that exceed the performance of commodity plastics, a few varieties stand out specifically for their ability to tolerate extreme heat.
+Read on to find the top seven plastics for environments that require a material with high-temperature resistance.

 Polyphenylene Sulfide (PPS) Plastic